Has Your ADHD Thrown Your Life Off Track?

 Some people are skeptical of therapy because they’ve tried it in the past and it hasn’t worked.
 But ADHD counseling can be incredibly helpful when applied correctly.
 That’s why I will always tailor my sessions to fit you.
 I will typically give you assignments throughout the week, and we’ll start sessions by checking their progression.
 My program is action-oriented, designed to get results quickly and efficiently.

 When it comes to ADHD counseling, I use a variety of modalities depending on what the patient wants or needs.
 For example, neurofeedback therapy has been incredibly helpful for some of my clients.
 Their mental focus increased and they feel calmer.
 Usually I also give them practical tools they can practice and apply.
-These helps retrain their brain.
+These help retrain their brain.

 Something unique I offer is a 5 to 10-minute feedback opportunity at the end of each session.
 During this time I’ll ask you to rate how helpful the session was, usually on a scale from 1 to 10.
-Then we’ll talk about ways to make the next ADHD counseling session better so you can get the most out of your therapy.
+Then we’ll talk about ways to make the next counseling session better so you can get the most out of your therapy.

-Dealing with ADHD symptoms in the adult world can be a frustrating ordeal.
-However, witnessing my clients prevail over their ADHD symptoms has been an inspiration and a joy.
+Dealing with ADHD in the adult world can be a frustrating ordeal.
+However, witnessing my clients prevail over their symptoms has been an inspiration and a joy.
 Some of the most rewarding changes have been reported both from clients and the people that know them.

 Remember, you are not your nervous system—you can overcome the challenges your ADHD poses and reclaim your life.

 You may still have questions about ADHD counseling…